Aniruddhashirke/CODSOFT/README.md

+# Data Science Internship Projects 🚀

+This repository contains Machine Learning projects completed during my **Data Science Internship at CodSoft**.
+These projects demonstrate skills in data preprocessing, exploratory data analysis, machine learning model development, evaluation, and visualization using Python.

+---

-# Titanic Survival Prediction 🚢
+# Project 1: Titanic Survival Prediction 🚢

 ## Overview

-This project aims to predict whether a passenger survived the Titanic disaster using Machine Learning techniques.
-The model is trained on the famous Titanic dataset and uses passenger information such as age, gender, passenger class, fare, and family details to make predictions.
+The Titanic Survival Prediction project aims to predict whether a passenger survived the Titanic disaster based on passenger information such as age, gender, ticket class, fare, and family details.

-This project was completed as **Task 1** during my **Data Science Internship at CodSoft**.

----

 ## Problem Statement

-Build a machine learning model that predicts whether a passenger on the Titanic survived or not based on available passenger data.
+Build a machine learning model that predicts whether a passenger on the Titanic survived or not using available passenger data.

----

-## Dataset
+## Dataset Features

-The dataset contains information about Titanic passengers, including:

 * PassengerId
-* Pclass (Passenger Class)
+* Pclass
 * Name
 * Sex
 * Age
-* SibSp (Number of Siblings/Spouses Aboard)
+* SibSp
-* Parch (Number of Parents/Children Aboard)
+* Parch
 * Ticket
 * Fare
 * Cabin
 * Embarked
 * Survived (Target Variable)

-Target Variable:
+### Target Variable

 * 0 → Did Not Survive
 * 1 → Survived

----

 ## Technologies Used